Updated April 16, 2025

 1. Malware (Malicious + Software)

-Malware is any software intentionally designed to cause damage to a computer, server, client, or computer network.
+Malware is software intentionally designed to damage a computer, server, client, or computer network.

 2. Phishing (Phone + Fishing)

-A cybercrime is when a target or targets are contacted by email, telephone, or text message by someone posing as a legitimate institution to lure individuals into providing sensitive data.
+A cybercrime occurs when someone posing as a legitimate institution contacts a target or targets by email, telephone, or text message to lure individuals into providing sensitive data.

 3. Ransomware (Ransom + Software)